How to Find Missing and Duplicate Elements

 of length N

 in no particular order.
-However, some errors have occurred, with one element in nums
+However, some errors have occurred: one element in nums

-appearing twice, leading to another element being missing.
-Please write an algorithm to find the values of the duplicate and missing elements in nums
+appears twice, leading to another element missing.
+Write an algorithm to find the values of the duplicate and missing elements in nums

 .